dcangulo/davidangulo.xyz/_posts/2018-03-13-how-to-add-submenu-in-wordpress-custom-plugin.md

 ---
 categories: ['Website Development']
 tags: ['PHP', 'WordPress', 'WordPress Plugin']
+title: 'How to add submenu in WordPress custom plugin'
 ---
 This tutorial will guide you on how to add submenu to your custom WordPress plugin.
 Many big plugins have this functionality such as Yoast SEO plugin.
 So if you’re building a plugin you might need to add another page for it.